Masters in Science Degree

 A Master of Science degree prepares students for additional research at the doctoral level and work in:

-The MS curriculum requires students to complete three core courses (12 credits), three seminar courses (3 credits), one course in advanced statistical analysis (4 credits), three courses in the student's area of concentration (12 credits), two elective or supporting courses (8 credits), and a thesis (6 six credits).
+The MS curriculum requires students to complete four core courses (16 credits), three seminar courses (3 credits), one course in advanced statistical analysis (4 credits), three courses in the student's area of concentration (12 credits), two elective or supporting courses (8 credits), and a thesis (6 six credits).
 Course selection must be approved by your major professor.

 |Environmental Science and Management